-This Subdistrict consists of two parcels comprising approximately 10 acres and is located on the southwest corner of the intersection of Orange Blossom Drive and Airport Road.
+This Subdistrict consists of two parcels comprising approximately 10 acres and is located on the southwest corner of the intersection of Orange Blossom Drive and Airport Road, as depicted on the Orange Blossom/Airport Crossroads Commercial Subdistrict Map.
 This Subdistrict allows for existing institutional uses, such as the Italian American Club clubhouse or another social or fraternal organization, future institutional uses for a school, and limited commercial, professional and general offices, and similar uses to serve the nearby community, along with senior housing in the form of an assisted living facility, continuing care retirement center, or other similar housing for the elderly.

-Development intensity for this Subdistrict shall be limited to a maximum of 74,000 square feet of gross leasable area for financial institutions, schools, professional, medical and general offices, adult and child day care, personal and business services, and a maximum of 20,000 square feet for the clubhouse facility, all of which uses are allowed by right or by conditional use in the C-1 Zoning District, as identified in the Collier County Land Development Code, Ordinance No. 04-41, as amended.
+Development intensity for this Subdistrict shall be limited to a maximum of 138,000 square feet of gross leasable area for the entire Subdistrict.
+Parcel 1 is allowed up to 34,000 square feet of gross leasable area for financial institutions, schools, professional, medical and general offices, adult and child day care, personal and business services, and a maximum of 20,000 square feet for the clubhouse facility, all of which uses are allowed by right or by conditional use in the C-1 Zoning District, as identified in the Collier County Land Development Code, Ordinance No. 04-41, as amended.
+Parcel 2 is allowed up to a total of 40,000 square feet of commercial uses as described in this subdistrict for Parcel 2 or up to 104,000 gross leasable square feet of indoor self-storage including indoor automobile, recreational vehicle, boats and household goods storage.
 Uses will be further evaluated at the time of rezoning of each parcel to ensure compatibility with surrounding properties.
-Any senior housing facility is not subject to this square footage limitation but is subject to equivalency limitations specific to Parcel 2, and must meet all other provisions in the Collier County Land Development Code, Ordinance No. 04-41, in effect as of the effective date of this amendment.
 The development of this Subdistrict shall be governed by the following criteria: